-If you can simplify meal planning and supplies, you’ll cut out a lot of your daily food hurdles.
+If you can simplify meal planning and supplies, you’ll cut out many of your daily food hurdles.

 Eating healthier means more fresh ingredients and better portions.

-Clean eating along with physical activity are the keys to maintaining a healthy weight.
+Clean eating and physical activity are the keys to maintaining a healthy weight.

 Depression Risks of Unhealthy Eating

-Studies show that being overweight or obese can lead to depression.
+Studies on NCBI show that being overweight or obese can lead to depression.